Breast cancer survivor offers wisdom at Faulkner satellite center

-Dr. Berry has pioneered in two important areas: patient-centered oncology care and nursing leadership within oncology research.
-To implement her patient-centered care paradigm, Dr. Berry formulated an interdisciplinary team and then led that team to successfully design and implement accessible, computerized tools to assess symptom experiences and quality of life variables.
-She led another large, multi-disciplinary team to develop, produce, and test the first and only Internet intervention based on personal factors to support treatment decision-making by men with prostate cancer.
-Recognized by nomination and election to Fellowship in the American Academy of Nursing, she has assumed increasing leadership and responsibility for transforming health care.
-As Director of Dana-Farber's Cantor Center, she will achieve these responsibilities in oncology nursing.
+Continuously funded by NIH since 1998, Dr. Berry has pioneered in two important areas: patient-centered oncology care and nursing leadership within oncology research.
+To implement her patient-centered care paradigm, Dr. Berry formulated an interdisciplinary team and then led that team to successfully design and implement an accessible, computerized system to assess symptom experiences and quality of life variables.
+The Electronic Self report Assessment-Cancer (ESRA-C) has been found to increase patient-provider discussions of symptom and quality of life issues plus decrease symptom distress.
+She has led another large, multi-disciplinary team to develop, produce and test the first and only Internet intervention based on personal factors to support treatment decision-making by men with localized prostate cancer.
+The Personal Patient Profile-Prostate (P3P) has been shown to significantly reduce decisional conflict in men.
+Recognized by nomination to and election to Fellowship in the American Academy of Nursing, she has assumed increasing leadership and responsibility for transforming health care.
+In 2011, the Oncology Nursing Society honored Dr. Berry with the Annual Distinguished Researcher Award.
+The Association of Community Cancer Centers named her as the 2012 recipient of their Annual Clinical Researcher Award.

 Nurse ScientistEmail: email@example.com